Colorado in November: Everything You Need to Know from a Local

 Another resort that opens in late November is Crested Butte.
 CB, as it’s referred to locally, is one of the best mountain towns in Colorado and makes a great Colorado road trip from Denver.

-Exciting November Events in Colorado
+November events in Colorado

 November brings the beginning of the holiday season and lots of fun events to Colorado, from light shows to gift markets and more.